bevyengine/rfcs/rfcs/45-stageless.md

 - schedules (flattened)
 - run criteria (can no longer loop, are now systems)
 - states (simplified, no longer purely run-criteria powered)
-- fixed time steps (no longer a run criteria)
+- fixed time steps (no longer a run criterion)
 - exclusive systems (no longer special-cased)
 - command processing (now performed in a `flush_commands` exclusive system)
 - labels (can now be directly configured)